Obama Braces Against GOP, Democrats On Tax Deal

 SHAPIRO: Those explanations did not stop an onslaught of attacks from activists and lawmakers on the left.

-Mr. JOHN ARAVOSIS (Americablog): It's not a negotiation when the other side sticks to their guns and you keep whittling, whittling, whittling, and moving back on what it is that you want.
+JOHN ARAVOSIS: It's not a negotiation when the other side sticks to their guns and you keep whittling, whittling, whittling, and moving back on what it is that you want.

 SHAPIRO: John Aravosis is editor and founder of the website Americablog.